truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/33-linked-discourses-with-vacchagotta.md

 consciousness ..."

 <!--pg-->
-### N 33.21--25 Five Discourses on Not Penetrating Form, Etc. *Rūpaappaṭivedhādisuttapañcaka*
+### SN 33.21--25 Five Discourses on Not Penetrating Form, Etc. *Rūpaappaṭivedhādisuttapañcaka*

 At Sāvatthī.

 "Vaccha, it is because of not penetrating form ..."

 <!--pg-->
-### N 33.26--30 Five Discourses on Not Distinguishing Form, Etc. *Rūpaasallakkhaṇādisuttapañcaka*
+### SN 33.26--30 Five Discourses on Not Distinguishing Form, Etc. *Rūpaasallakkhaṇādisuttapañcaka*

 At Sāvatthī.

 "Vaccha, it is because of not distinguishing form ..."

 <!--pg-->
-### N 33.31--35 Five Discourses on Not Detecting Form, Etc. *Rūpaanupalakkhaṇādisuttapañcaka*
+### SN 33.31--35 Five Discourses on Not Detecting Form, Etc. *Rūpaanupalakkhaṇādisuttapañcaka*

 At Sāvatthī.

 "Vaccha, it is because of not detecting form ..."

 <!--pg-->
-### N 33.36--40 Five Discourses on Not Differentiating Form, Etc. *Rūpaappaccupalakkhaṇādisuttapañcaka*
+### SN 33.36--40 Five Discourses on Not Differentiating Form, Etc. *Rūpaappaccupalakkhaṇādisuttapañcaka*

 At Sāvatthī.

 "Vaccha, it is because of not differentiating form ..."

 <!--pg-->
-### N 33.41--45 Five Discourses on Not Examining Form, Etc. *Rūpaasamapekkhaṇādisuttapañcaka*
+### SN 33.41--45 Five Discourses on Not Examining Form, Etc. *Rūpaasamapekkhaṇādisuttapañcaka*

 At Sāvatthī.

 "Vaccha, it is because of not examining form ..."

 <!--pg-->
-### N 33.46--50 Five Discourses on Not Scrutinizing Form, Etc. *Rūpaappaccupekkhaṇādisuttapañcaka*
+### SN 33.46--50 Five Discourses on Not Scrutinizing Form, Etc. *Rūpaappaccupekkhaṇādisuttapañcaka*

 At Sāvatthī.

 "Vaccha, it is because of not scrutinizing form ..."

 <!--pg-->
-### N 33.51--54 Four Discourses on Not Directly Experiencing Form, Etc. *Rūpaappaccakkhakammādisuttacatukka*
+### SN 33.51--54 Four Discourses on Not Directly Experiencing Form, Etc. *Rūpaappaccakkhakammādisuttacatukka*

 At Sāvatthī.